johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 A few other notes from the code:

-* The `partialPacket` parameter has most of the elements of our outbound message.
+* The `partialPacket` parameter has most of the elements of our outbound request message.
 It's been invoked from `send()` with an object like:
     ```json
     {
       pattern: '/jobs-stream1/',